 Out on the Yards

-Stepping from the relative security of the ratlines on to a single wire foot rope slung under the yard is quite daunting the first time, but it soon becomes second nature.
+Stepping from the relative security of the ratlines on to a single wire foot rope slung under the yard is a bit unnerving but it soon becomes second nature.
 Before you step out on to the yard you clip your safety line to a horizontal wire.
 This jackstay runs the length of the yard, which means you can shuffle all the way to the end without having to think about unclipping or re-clipping.
 It’s considerate to shout ‘Stepping On’ and ‘Stepping Off’ before you get on and off the footrope.
 This allows anyone who’s already on the yard to hold on until any wobbling is finished!

 Course, Lower Topsail, Upper Topsail, T’Gallant, Royal, Skysail

 The lowest and largest yard is called the course yard.
 As it sits below the first platform, you can still experience going out on the yard without conquering the overhanging futtock shrouds.